sdalal1/shaildalal.github.io/_projects/Quadruped-design-and-Improved-gaits.md

 </div>

 - **Feet Design**
-  - The feet is 3D design found on thingyverse under squash ball feet which were used as feet for 3D printers [link](https://www.thingiverse.com/thing:5404058).
-The idea originated from original MIT cheetah design which use squash balls as well.
+  - **3D-Printed Feet:**
+    - The feet were based on a design from [Thingiverse](https://www.thingiverse.com/thing:5404058), originally used for 3D printers.
+    - Inspired by the MIT Cheetah, squash balls were utilized for cushioning and durability.

 - **Electronics**
+  - **Power Supply**
-  - The motors were powered from a 48V-25A power supply.
-One of these power supply were used to power 4 motors at a time.
+    - Each motor was powered by a 48V-25A power supply, with one supply handling four motors simultaneously.
+    - This power supply was selected for its ability to deliver a peak current of 25A, which comfortably exceeds the combined current required by 4 motors for position control.
-  - The [link](https://www.amazon.com/BOSYTRO-Switching-Transformer-Security-Industrial/dp/B0CWTY3G1C?crid=3N6PAJJWM48IX&dib=eyJ2IjoiMSJ9.JwQ5wUAfersA751DQzAN8UCs2y9rV1ASN-KIYq6DzLH-4czIkQQKia4z7YiqPql-94A3OA2g8fjTq4gG3p0A7OuF49hgJqFwrE7v9orUOxMg-4u1sumUQ4fvg4MlbVBJhRwCyIi-bVl3Mfxz9fpqdSuNcBJf3jOWsmpTKtZ-TFtr7JmfrPEbBKZQl1wDG3hB1omnKIK1c5TcahXdz4IRqFskz31rKPqtQOFtr0UmZR0oJOXRSaWr2n2KoHiJj8HLt2ohO3KcfxHkPrpuQMrH65hnHUMLBx8KiuuaABQzB6o.hTOJSAWli0_erfQR_bbYcKEogYxvRgp6WB60dcbRChw&dib_tag=se&keywords=48v%2Bpower%2Bsupply%2B30a&qid=1731359779&s=electronics&sprefix=48v%2Bpower%2Bsupply%2B30a%2Celectronics%2C114&sr=1-1&th=1) to the power supply
+    - [Link](https://www.amazon.com/BOSYTRO-Switching-Transformer-Security-Industrial/dp/B0CWTY3G1C?crid=3N6PAJJWM48IX&dib=eyJ2IjoiMSJ9.JwQ5wUAfersA751DQzAN8UCs2y9rV1ASN-KIYq6DzLH-4czIkQQKia4z7YiqPql-94A3OA2g8fjTq4gG3p0A7OuF49hgJqFwrE7v9orUOxMg-4u1sumUQ4fvg4MlbVBJhRwCyIi-bVl3Mfxz9fpqdSuNcBJf3jOWsmpTKtZ-TFtr7JmfrPEbBKZQl1wDG3hB1omnKIK1c5TcahXdz4IRqFskz31rKPqtQOFtr0UmZR0oJOXRSaWr2n2KoHiJj8HLt2ohO3KcfxHkPrpuQMrH65hnHUMLBx8KiuuaABQzB6o.hTOJSAWli0_erfQR_bbYcKEogYxvRgp6WB60dcbRChw&dib_tag=se&keywords=48v%2Bpower%2Bsupply%2B30a&qid=1731359779&s=electronics&sprefix=48v%2Bpower%2Bsupply%2B30a%2Celectronics%2C114&sr=1-1&th=1) to the power supply.
-  - For communication with the motors, CAN-bus was setup with a raspberry pi4B using a RS485 Can-hat.
+  - **Communication**
+    - A Raspberry Pi 4B, equipped with an RS485 CAN-HAT, facilitated CAN-bus communication with the ODrive controllers for efficient motor control.

 - **Sensors**:
+  - **IMUs and Encoders:**
+    - Integrated sensors provided real-time feedback for accurate motion tracking.
-  - IMUs and encoders were integrated to provide real-time feedback, replicating the trained RL model's behavior on physical hardware.
-These sensors ensured accurate motion tracking and contributed to the quadruped's stability and performance during real-world tests.
+    - These sensors ensured stability and precise replication of the trained RL model’s behavior in physical tests.

 ##### <ins>**Full Quadruped Pictures**</ins>